-Rick Stein is the most recognisable and well-travelled of all UK TV-chefs but, probably because of coronavirus, his latest BBC2 series was set in his own back yard, here in Cornwall.
+Rick Stein is the most recognised and well-travelled of all UK TV-chefs but, probably because of coronavirus, his latest BBC2 series was set in his own back yard, here in Cornwall.

-The programmes were filmed in autumn 2020, when restrictions were still lax, then screened during the third national lockdown when they had tightened again.
-This will be remembered as an acutely stressful and unsettling period, when rising case numbers and the first identified 'new variant', coincided with the disgusting denouement of the Trump presidency.
-At a time, then, when it felt like the whole world was imploding, the series' simple optimism came as a welcome, reassuring balm, and an antidote to 'stay at home, help the NHS, save lives'.
+The series was filmed in autumn 2020, when restrictions were still lax, then screened during the third national lockdown when they had tightened again.
+This will be remembered as an acutely stressful and unsettling period, when rising case numbers and the first identified 'new variant' coincided with the disgusting denouement of the Trump presidency.
+At a time, then, prior to the 'vaccine roll-out', when it felt like the whole world was imploding, the series' simple optimism came as a welcome, reassuring balm and an antidote to 'stay at home, help the NHS, save lives'.

 Four artists appear in the series.
 In bright sunlight overlooking the sea, Kurt Jackson walks with Rick down Kenidjack valley near Cape Cornwall.
 Lucy Stein, who is shown painting goddesses in John Wells' old studio in Newlyn, visits the magical Boscawen-Un stone circle.
 Abstract painter Antony Frost goes to the Barbara Hepworth museum and recounts the Terry-Frost-urinating-in-the-greenhouse story, whilst ceramicist Jack Doherty of Mousehole is filmed throwing delicate, but enormous, white porcelain pots.

 Socially distanced: Rick and Kurt Jackson near Cape Cornwall